students-teach-students/python-tools-for-students/docs/getting_started.rst

 **CMD on Windows:**

-If you are on windows and for some reason want to use CMD as your terminal, you can create a batch script ``use_conda.bat`` in the folder ``C:\Windows`` (this needs Admin rights and allows autocomplete).
+If you are working on Windows and for some reason want to use CMD as your terminal, you can create a batch script ``use_conda.bat`` in a folder which is part of the PATH variable i.e.
+``C:\Windows`` (this needs Admin rights and allows autocomplete).

 .. code-block:: batch